RealEnder/dwpa/INSTALL.md

 $ cd hcxtools
 $ make
 ```
-Your binary should be `hcxpcaptool`.
+Your binary should be `hcxpcapngtool`.

 - routerkeygenPC
 Install qt5 development environment.